Special education: Access to special education

-Disabled children are often denied their right to education.
-The collection of data on children with disabilities is not straightforward, but data are vital to ensure that policies are in place to address the constraints these children face.
+While the number of students with disabilities who are denied education has been decreasing, there is still a relevant number of children who are not getting the education they deserve because of their disabilities.
+The collection of data on children with disabilities is not straightforward, but data is vital to ensure that policies are in place to address the constraints these children face.

 By one estimate, 93 million children under age 14, or 5.1% of the world's children, were living with a 'moderate or severe disability' in 2004.
 According to the World Health Survey, in 14 of 15 low and middle income countries, disabled people of working age were about one-third less likely to have completed primary school.
 For example, in Bangladesh, 30% of people with disabilities had completed primary school, compared with 48% of those with no disabilities.
 The corresponding shares were 43% and 57% in Zambia; 56% and 72% in Paraguay.

-It has been shown that children with a higher risk of disability are far more likely to be denied a chance to go to school.
+It has been shown that children with a higher disability are far more likely to be denied a chance to go to school.
 In Bangladesh, Bhutan and Iraq, children with mental impairments were most likely to be denied this right.
-In Iraq, for instance, 10% of 6- to 9-year-olds with no risk of disability had never been to school in 2006, but 19% of those at risk of having a hearing impairment and 51% of those who were at higher risk of mental disability had never been to school.
+In Iraq, for instance, 10% of 6- to 9-year-olds with no risk of disability had never been to school in 2006, but 19% of those with a hearing impairment and 51% of those with a mental disability had never been to school.
 In Thailand, almost all 6- to 9-year-olds who had no disability had been to school in 2005–2006, and yet 34% of those with walking or moving impairments had never been to school.